Stock Analysis on Net

 2 Click competitor name to see calculations.

-The data reveals distinct patterns across revenue from contracts, accounts receivable, and receivables turnover ratios over the examined periods.
+The analysis of the quarterly financial data reveals notable trends in revenue, accounts receivable, and receivables turnover ratios over the observed periods.

 Payables Turnover